otoolep/questdb.io/docs/usingWebConsole.md

 ## SQL screen

-The web console allows you to run queries on your database directly from your web browser.
+The SQL screen allows you to run queries on your database directly from your web browser.
-You can access it via this button situated on the left-side menu:
+You can access it via this button situated on the left-hand navigation bar:

 ![alt-text](assets/console-sql.png)

+### Layout

 The upper half is the SQL entry window.
 This is where you type SQL commands.

->Different SQL commands should be separated by a semicolon `;`

 The bottom half is the results area, where your query results will be displayed.
 You can toggle between
 - the results pane to display the results as a table